 polarization, and self-potential.
 Pre: consent.
 (Summer only)

 Geological history and geologic framework of the Hawaiian shoreline.
 Modern climate change, paleoclimate, focus on sea level change.
 Modern coastal management and problems in the coastal environment.
 Coastal planning.
 Repeatable one time, credit earned one time.
-Pre: 309 or consent.
-(Spring only)
+(Spring only) (Cross-listed as SUST 627)

 Combined lecture-lab on the principles of geochemical analysis by electron microprobe and X-ray fluorescence.
 Hands-on experience with the electron microprobe.
 Required to operate the UH electron microprobe.
 Pre: 301 or consent.